BoboTiG/python-mss/docs/source/capture-api-design.md

 macOS            LOGICAL
 ```

-The initial API does not provide conversion between pixel spaces and does not resample to produce another space.
+The initial API does not resample to produce another space.
+Capture geometry remains in `session.pixel_space`, while
+returned image buffers always contain physical pixels.
+The result metadata described below provides the mapping between
+the two.

 ### Monitors